Institute1937/marsden/README.md

 * Client container runs vanilla Javascript.
 Webpack-dev-server runs dev and express runs bundles version in production.
 Both run on port 5000
 * Server container runs Clojure on port 3003
 * Client app makes fetch request to Clojure API
+* Nginx reverse proxy between client and server runs on port 3100 (dev)
-* Nginx reverse proxy between client and server runs on port 80
+* Nginx reverse proxy between client and server runs on port 80 (prod)
 * No CORS configuration needed, handled by nginx
 * All appropriate commands in Makefile
 * Deploys to Digital Ocean - others to follow